-After losing his father when he was just 13, the Brazilian had to work to support his mother, meaning dreams of becoming a footballer were put on the backburner until he joined Vere and later Cruzeiro, who handed him his professional debut in January 2020.
+After losing his father when he was just 13, Igor Thiago had to work to support his mother, meaning dreams of becoming a footballer were put on the back burner until he joined Vere and later Cruzeiro, where he made his professional debut in January 2020.

-After 64 appearances and 10 goals in three seasons, Thiago crossed the Atlantic to join Bulgarian outfit Ludogorets Razgrad in March 2022.
+After 64 appearances and 10 goals in three seasons, the Brazilian crossed the Atlantic to join Bulgarian outfit Ludogorets Razgrad in March 2022.

 He initially linked up with the club’s reserves, but scored three goals in his first four games, which prompted an almost immediate promotion to the first team, who won an 11th straight league title in 2021/22.